 Major Process Equipment

 Prior to filtration, raw water supplied to a treatment facility is often conditioned by the addition of chemicals.
 These chemicals modify the physical and chemical characteristics of the water.
 They also modify the nature of the organic and inorganic materials in solution or suspension.
 This course describes the equipment used to achieve the initial mixing of chemicals with the process water stream.
 It also describes the equipment used to flocculate coagulants within the process.
+This course emphasizes different types of equipment used in the treatment of water including: mixing; flocculation; solid separation; filtration; water conditioners; disinfection; and various filter systems.
+Flow charts and the ability to analyze historical data are also covered.

 Industry experience or acceptance into the Water Treatment Technology Program; WTTP 1731 and WTTP 1291 are recommended.